Henry VIII: Marriage to Anne Boleyn

-The king and queen were not pleased with married life.
-The royal couple enjoyed periods of calm and affection, but Anne refused to play the submissive role expected of her.
+The King and Queen were not pleased with married life.
+They enjoyed periods of calm and affection, but Anne refused to play the submissive role expected of her.
 The vivacity and opinionated intellect that had made her so attractive as an illicit lover made her too independent for the largely ceremonial role of a royal wife and it made her many enemies.
 For his part, Henry disliked Anne's constant irritability and violent temper.
 After a false pregnancy or miscarriage in 1534, he saw her failure to give him a son as a betrayal.
 As early as Christmas 1534, Henry was discussing with Cranmer and Cromwell the chances of leaving Anne without having to return to Catherine.
 Henry is traditionally believed to have had an affair with Madge Shelton in 1535, although historian Antonia Fraser argues that Henry in fact had an affair with her sister Mary Shelton.

 Opposition to Henry's religious policies was at first quickly suppressed in England.
-A number of dissenting monks, including the first Carthusian Martyrs, were executed and many more pilloried.
-The most prominent resisters included John Fisher, Bishop of Rochester, and Sir Thomas More, both of whom refused to take the oath to the king.
+Some dissenting monks, including the first Carthusian Martyrs, were executed and many more pilloried.
+The most prominent resisters included John Fisher, Bishop of Rochester, and Thomas More, both of whom refused to take the Oath of Supremacy to the King.
 Neither Henry nor Cromwell sought at that stage to have the men executed; rather, they hoped that the two might change their minds and save themselves.
-Fisher openly rejected Henry as the Supreme Head of the Church, but More was careful to avoid openly breaking the Treasons Act of 1534, which (unlike later acts) did not forbid mere silence.
-Both men were subsequently convicted of high treason, however – More on the evidence of a single conversation with Richard Rich, the Solicitor General, and both were executed in the summer of 1535.
+Fisher openly rejected Henry as the Supreme Head of the Church, but More was careful to avoid openly breaking the Treasons Act 1534, which (unlike later acts) did not forbid mere silence.
+Both men were subsequently convicted of high treason, however – More on the evidence of a single conversation with Richard Rich, the Solicitor General – and both were executed in the summer of 1535.

-These suppressions, as well as the Dissolution of the Lesser Monasteries Act of 1536, in turn contributed to more general resistance to Henry's reforms, most notably in the Pilgrimage of Grace, a large uprising in northern England in October 1536.
+These suppressions, as well as the Suppression of Religious Houses Act 1535, in turn, contributed to a more general resistance to Henry's reforms, most notably in the Pilgrimage of Grace, a large uprising in northern England in October 1536.
 Some 20,000 to 40,000 rebels were led by Robert Aske, together with parts of the northern nobility.
 Henry VIII promised the rebels he would pardon them and thanked them for raising the issues.
 Aske told the rebels they had been successful and they could disperse and go home.
 Henry saw the rebels as traitors and did not feel obliged to keep his promises to them, so when further violence occurred after Henry's offer of a pardon he was quick to break his promise of clemency.
 The leaders, including Aske, were arrested and executed for treason.
 In total, about 200 rebels were executed, and the disturbances ended.